nazufel/xcode-errors-mcp/README.md

 An MCP (Model Context Protocol) server that bridges Xcode and Cursor, enabling real-time access to Xcode build errors, warnings, and debug output directly within Cursor.

+⚠️ This repo is still under development and things may break without warning.

 ## Features

 - **Real-time Error Monitoring**: Automatically detects and parses Xcode build errors and warnings